Arranger manual

 - Adventure β a reusable script.
 Pages of puzzles in order.
 Like a book.

 - Assignment β a paid licence to run an adventure once for up to N teams.
-You buy these from the Store.
+You buy these from the Catalog.

 - Event β one specific playthrough at a specific time.
 Created from an assignment.